top of page

 AVOCADO OIL PROJECT

-At the request of community leaders from many village areas Tiamoyo Enterprises Ltd has been established to bring business and agricultural economic development to village communities.
+At the request of community leaders from many village areas Tiamoyo Empower Project has been established to bring business and agricultural economic development to village communities.

 There is a high proportion of women in the villages working hard to support the children emotionally, and financially.
 Many are single-mothers, or widows and many more still have ‘adopted’ other children who have been orphaned due to high Aids infection.